 It means that a trader should accurately determine the end of the trend and its switch.
 It is quite a task to do that without using any other analysis methods, which is why few traders build their trading strategies using merely the Fibonacci tools.
 Many traders believe that it would be good to add the candlestick models that allow seeing the trend switch by the specific candlestick formation.
 I can only advise you to test various options.

 - Using the Fibonacci Retracement levels cannot guarantee you the accurate pip-to-pip bounce from each level.
-You need to know how to work with these zones the same as with the support and resistance lines created using different tools.
+You need to know how to work with these areas the same as with the support and resistance lines created using different tools.
 You can trade bounce, breakout and false breakout on the retracement levels 0.382, 0.500, 0.618 and other levels.
 I recommend you take the time to perfect each of these scenarios.

 - You can apply the rule of the bigger timeframe (the larger the timeframe, the more technical the market is) to the Fibonacci tools.
-I think that D1 timeframe is the best one for working with the grid.
+I think that the D1 timeframe is the best one for working with the grid.

 We have already spoken about the basic principles of the indicator trading in a previous lesson.
 Working with the indicator levels is no different from any other.
 The key feature of the indicators is that they are redrawn with each new candlestick.
 This feature aggravates calculations a bit for the trader and brings in the negative quotes to the trade.
-You do need test the indicators but please perform that only in the strategy tester imitating the chart overlay in real time.
+You do need to test the indicators but please perform that only in the strategy tester imitating the chart overlay in real-time.